 The landscaping adds a nice touch to the look and feel of the area.

 We run into beloved Doc Hudson along the way.

-I always enjoy seeing the children run up to the different cars when I’m visiting.
-My son is nearly an adult and he has quite the soft spot for this area.
+I always enjoy seeing the children run up to the different cars.
+My son is nearly an adult and has quite a soft spot for this area.

-The faux motel is actually the entrance to the pool area for the Cars hotel section.
+The faux motel serves as the entrance to the pool area and laundry facilities for the Cars hotel section.

-It’s an amusing pool that has a bit of an island in the middle.
-There are few cabanas surrounding the pool in the shape of cones.
+It’s an amusing pool that has an island in the middle.
+A few cone-shaped cabanas surround the pool.

 The Cars area is made up of three different buildings.
 The first is Tow Mater’s Towing and Garage.

 Here is the hotel entrance.

 Walking past this building, we run into Sarge.